DHCSSza/escalator-sadilar/content/champions/engager/rollout.md

 weight: 60

 title: What can you expect?
-subtitle: The project is scheduled to run from October 2023 to October 2024.
+subtitle: The project is scheduled to run from February 2024 to July 2024.
 The SWiP project team will be in contact with identified universities to confirm dates for workshops.

 feature:
   - icon: engage-phase1